menu icon

 maroon fabric rectangle with rounded corners on table

-• Sew bias tape around entire perimeter to finish the edge.
+• Sew bias tape around the entire perimeter to finish the edge.

 Fold your smaller piece of fabric (2"x6") in half, creating a 1"x6" piece.
-Stitch side seam.
-Turn right side out.
+Stitch the side seam.
+Turn the right side out.
 Fold in the ends and top stitch all the way around.

 Sew one side of Velcro to the end.
 Decide where you'd like your strap to go on the cape.
 Having a little model helps with this.